 2. What the king's men do, the king does.
 In other words, it wasn't uncommon for a king to get credit for the things his warriors did in battle (or the Psalms he had commissioned).
 At the end of the book, it talks about David's warrior Elhanan killing Goliath (2 Samuel 21:15-22).
 David would have taken credit for this amazing feat and at some point it would have become a legend.
 The legend would have morphed into the story that gets recorded (it's interesting that Chronicles tries to correct this editorial contradiction by saying that Elhanan kills Goliath's brother, but that seems unbelievable to me considering what's happening in Samuel).
 There are around 500 years between when David lived and the recording of Samuel, that's a long time for a legend to percolate.

 Caleb Ratzlaff works at Westview Christian Fellowship in St. Catharines Ontario.
-When he’s not chasing his two toddlers and newborn around the neighbourhood, he might be blogging at calebratzlaff.wordpress.com.
+When he’s not chasing his two toddlers and newborn around the neighbourhood.
+You can also find him at calebratzlaff.wordpress.com and on twitter @calebratzlaff.